senanu/b40/docs/labs/R/intro_to_rstudio.md

 3. You will see an HTML file pop up.
 It has the text, code, and output (in this case, a graph), all 'knitted' together.
 4. in addition to the file that pops up, you will also see an .html file appear in the "Files" tab at the bottom-right.
      {% include figure.html url="/b40/assets/labs/01_HTMLAppears.png" width="80%" caption="Figure 13.
 Knitted documents appear in lower right quadrant under 'Files' tab" %}

+When you first download a .Rmd file for this course, it should work before you make any changes to it.
+Please confirm this by knitting the document **before** you start to work on it and make changes.
+This will greatly help with debugging in case something goes wrong!

+## Summary
+You now know much of what you need in order to retrieve and knit R markdown files for Biol 40.
+In the next exercise, you will learn about getting data into R and more about the R language itself in order to manipulate your data.
+The whole process that you will go through can be summarized as below.
+You will learn about the remaining steps in the next exercise.
+   {% include figure.html url="/b40/assets/labs/01_R_flowchart.png" width="80%" caption="Figure 14.
+Flowchart of major steps for completing assignments with R" %}

 # If (when) you run into trouble
-During the course of this semester, you **will** run into trouble and get stuck at some point. **I can help!!!** When this happens email me your .Rmd file either as an attachment or cut and paste it into your email.
+During the course of this semester, you **will** run into trouble and get stuck at some point. **I can help!!!** When this happens email me your **entire** .Rmd file either as an attachment or cut and paste it into your email.

 # What to turn in
 For this exercise, you only need to make a single change to the Rmd document.
 Usually, you will make changes in order to use your own data and analysis.
+1. If you haven't done so already, download [this R Markdown document](intro_to_rstudio.Rmd) and save it into a directory on your computer.
+I recommend that you set up a directory exclusively for Rmd documents for this class.
-1. Change the author name on the third line of the file to your own name.
+1. Open the file and change the author name on the third line of the file to your own name.
 1. Save your file (you should do this periodically -- it doesn't save automatically like Google docs)
 1. Clear the knitr cache.
 To do so, click the triangle next to 'Knit' and select 'Clear Knitr Cache...'.
-     {% include figure.html url="/b40/assets/labs/01_ClearCache.png" width="100%" caption="Figure 14.
+     {% include figure.html url="/b40/assets/labs/01_ClearCache.png" width="100%" caption="Figure 15.
 Clear the knitr cache and the environment as preparation before you do a final knit to generate the HTML file to turn in." %}
 2. Clear your environment.
 Click the broom in the top-right quadrant.
 After, it should say "Your environment is empty".
 3. Knit the document that you loaded ("intro_to_rstudio.Rmd").
 This will create a .html file in the directory you are working, and it may also open a browser window.
 4. Save the resulting .html file to turn in.
 You can save it directly from your browser "file" menu if you have it open.